quicwg/base-drafts/draft-ietf-quic-transport.md

 INVALID_MIGRATION.

 Not all changes of peer address are intentional migrations.
-The peer could experience NAT rebinding: a change of address due a middlebox, usually a NAT, allocating a new outgoing IP address and port for a flow.
+The peer could experience NAT rebinding: a change of address due to a middlebox, usually a NAT, allocating a new outgoing port or even a new outgoing IP address for a flow.
 Endpoints SHOULD perform path validation ({{migrate-validate}}) if a NAT rebinding does not cause the connection to fail.

 This document limits migration of connections to new client addresses, except as described in {{preferred-address}}.
 Clients are responsible for initiating all